tdwg/ac/doc/guide.md

 ## <a id="Appendix_History">13 Appendix II: Audubon Core Development History</a>

+The Audubon Core Multimedia Resources Metadata Schema (Audubon Core) standard is the culmination of work on multimedia resource descriptions carried out by Key to Nature, the NBII Digital Image Library, Morphbank, and others, together with input from a number of other stakeholder communities including Encyclopedia of Life (EOL), the Biodiversity Heritage Library (BHL) and the University of Massachusetts-Boston.
+The Global Biodiversity Information Facility (GBIF) commissioned the ‘Multimedia Resources Task Group (MRTG)’ in March 2008 and the group was approved in December 2009 by Biodiversity Information Standards (TDWG) as the ‘Joint GBIF-TDWG Task Group on Multimedia Resources in Biodiversity’.

+Participants in drafting the schema (in alphabetical order)

+  - Mr. Mihail-Constantin Carausu, Danish Biodiversity Information Facility (DanBIF), Copenhagen, Denmark

+  - Dr. Vishwas Chavan, Global Biodiversity Information Facility, Copenhagen, Denmark

+  - Mr. Chris Freeland, Missouri Botanical Garden, St. Louis, USA

+  - Dr. Gregor Hagedorn, JKI, Federal Research Institute for Cultivated Plants, Berlin, Germany

+  - Prof. Robert A. Morris, University of Massachusetts at Boston, USA

+  - Dr. Dimitry Mozzherin, Encyclopedia of Life, Woods Hole, USA

+  - Dr Annette Olson, American Association for the Advancement of Science

+  - Prof. Greg Riccardi, Florida State University, Tallahassee, USA

+  - Dr. Éamonn Ó Tuama, Global Biodiversity Information Facility, Copenhagen, Denmark

+The standard was developed by the Joint Task Group to fit with the suite of standards-based data management resources being developed by GBIF.

+Funding was provided by the Global Biodiversity Information Facility.

+Grateful thanks go to Woods Hole Marine Biological Laboratory and the Encyclopedia of Life for hosting one of the meetings.
+This document, including some narrative is adapted from a corresponding document produced by the TDWG Natural Collections Descriptions (NCD) task group.

+### <a id="Timeline">13.1 Timeline

 2006, November TDWG Image Interest Group initiated

 2008, March GBIF commissions Multimedia Resources Task Group (MRTG)